Ariadna Romero: Personal life

 Romero married the Italian basketball player Lorenzo Gergati in a civil ceremony in Varese on 20 December 2012; the Catholic ceremony was celebrated on 7 July 2013 in Cuba.
-Their marriage ended in 2015, when Romero met the model Pierpaolo Petrelli: they have a son together named Leonardo Petrelli who was born on 18 July 2017, but the relationship of Lorenzo's parents ended in April 2018.
+Their marriage ended in 2015, when Romero met the model Pierpaolo Petrelli: they have a son together named Leonardo Petrelli who was born on 18 July 2017, but the relationship of Leonardo's parents ended in April 2018.
+In August 2023, it was revealed that Romero is in a relationship with Julio Iglesias Jr.